danvega/danvega-dev/draft/twitter-cards/twitter-cards-meta-tags.md

 cover: twitter-cards.png
 ---

 There are a lot of things that I took for granted when using a proven blogging platform like WordPress.
-In WordPress when I create a new blog post and then share it on Twitter I get this nice display of my blog post as apposed to just a link.
-In this article I will talk about what a Twitter Card is and how to add Twitter cards meta tags to your blog.
+In WordPress when I created a new blog post and then shared it on Twitter I got this nice display of my blog post as apposed to just a link.

+This might not seem like a big thing to most but why write something if nobody reads it?
+Engagement is the name of game on social media platforms like Twitter and Twitter Cards (and images in general) are proven to increase engagement.In this article I will talk about what a Twitter Card is and how to add Twitter cards meta tags to your blog.

 ## What is a Twitter Card